We see a future in Chester!

 Business Hours Mon-Fri 9-12 (610)872-5711

-MORNING PRAYER WEDNESDAY AT 10:00 Live-streamed on our Facebook page
+MORNING PRAYER WEDNESDAY and FEAST DAYS at 10:00 by live-stream on our Facebook page

 The church operates a free wellness center in partnership with our diocese and Widener University; and we partner with St. Mary’s Episcopal Church and Chester Eastside Inc. Our clergy minister to residents of Episcopal Place at Park Row; we support City Team, the Salvation Army and Kidz First.